 Sanjay Rajpoot is the Production Head of our Company with effect from May 20, 2022 and looks after the Production.
 He joined our Company on May 20, 2022.
 He holds a Bachelor of Arts degree from Bundelkhand University in Jhansi.
-Prior to joining our Company, he was associated with Commercial Syn Bags Ltd as their Quality Control Incharge, with Pithampur Poly Product Limited as their Production Planning Assistant and with Commercial Syn Bags Ltd as their Production Manager.
+Prior to joining our Company, he worked with Commercial Syn Bags Ltd as Quality Control Incharge, with Pithampur Poly Product Limited as Production Planning Assistant, and returned to Commercial Syn Bags Ltd as Production Manager.
 He has received a remuneration of ₹ 3.62 lakhs in Fiscal 2023.

-Trilok Raghuwanshi is the Quality Head of our Company with effect from April 01, 2021 and looks after The Quality of the product.
+Trilok Raghuwanshi is the Quality Head of our Company with effect from April 01, 2021 and looks after the Quality of the product.
 He joined our Company on April 01, 2021.
 He holds a B.SC degree in PCM from DAVV in Indore.
 Prior to joining our Company, he was associated with Flexituff International Limited as their Assistant Manager, with Lakhani Shoes Private Limited as their Production Supervisor in Indore and with H & R Jhonson as their Production Supervisor.
 He has received a remuneration of ₹ 3.42 lakhs in Fiscal 2023.

 Amit Pandey is the Safety Head of our Company with effect from March 07, 2022 and looks after Fire and Safety.
 He joined our Company on March 07, 2022.
 He holds a B.Com degree from PMB Gujarati Commerce College in Indore, PG Diploma in Industrial Safety Management and a Diploma Degree in Fire & Safety from The Institute of Industrial Safety health and Environment from Bhopal.
-Prior to joining our Company, he was associated with Pratibha Syntex Limited as their Assistant Manager, with IPCA Laboratories Ratlam as their Safety Officer, with Aarti Industries Limited as their Safety Officer in Pithampur, Dhar, M.P, RSAL Steel Private Limited as their Safety Officer, with Bhandari Foils and Tubes Limited as their Safety Officer and with Neocorp International Limited as their Safety Officer.
+Prior to his tenure at our company, he served as Assistant Manager at Pratibha Syntex Limited, Safety Officer at IPCA Laboratories Ratlam, Safety Officer at Aarti Industries Limited in Pithampur, Dhar, M.P, Safety Officer at RSAL Steel Private Limited, Safety Officer at Bhandari Foils and Tubes Limited, and Safety Officer at Neocorp International Limited.
 He has received a remuneration of ₹ 3.30 lakhs in Fiscal 2023.